 Read What Type of Landing Page Do I Use? for more information, as well as 35 Beautiful Landing Page Design Examples to Drool Over for inspiration.

-The marketing campaign is the first step; the second is creating the content with your chosen key terms, geared toward your CTA.
-It needs to be as specific to your topic as the keywords are, and to be informative or interesting in some way.
+Create the content with your chosen key terms, geared toward your CTA.
+It needs to be as specific to your topic as the keywords are and to be informative or interesting in some way.
 Just because the visitor has reached your page doesn’t mean they’ll stay there.
 This is what your content is for.

 Let’s look at what possible types of content we’ll need for our marketing campaign: